ZuriPL/PyPass/README.md

 # About repo

-The master branch has all the newest code.
+The master branch is the DEV branch, and has all the newest code.
 If you want stable source code, you can find it under the Releases section.

 If you want to contribute:
  - Don't clean up the code.
 Please.
 It's a waste of time